gdm413229/swwmgz_m/ExtendedLore.md

   and takes his place as the true ruler of Hell.
 His first official act is to cease the hostilities with humans, declares the Doom Slayer "Guardian of the Gates".
+- 2187: Following a very difficult period of negotiation, the White Scar treaty is dismissed.
+As bonds with the Nukuri are re-established, their technology is adopted once again by all countries.
+The Nekuraku family in full joins in on Saya's birthday party the week after.
 - 2193: Akari Labs completes the "Akari Project", resulting in humanity's first entry into FTL travel.
-- 2200: Earth joins the "United Aligned Worlds", bonds with the Nukuri are re-established, their technology adopted once again by all countries.
+- 2200: Earth joins the X'Animen Coalition, now known as the "United Aligned Worlds".
 - 2201: The UAC files for bankruptcy.
 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.